IanLew/tree-hole/README.md

 # Tree-hole
-This is a vue project of front-end.
-The project creates a community of voices, please expect it to become a mature product.
+The project creates a community of voices.

 ## Install dependency
 ```bash